 Employee review sites like Glassdoor, as well as the ‘About Us’ page of your website, are excellent platforms to showcase your company’s unique attributes.
 This can be the difference between highly qualified candidates selecting your company over your competitors.

-To connect with high-level talent, it’s vital that you expand your sourcing strategies.
+To connect with high-level talent and attract the best employees, it’s vital that you expand your sourcing strategies.
 Ultimately, different skill sets require different methods of outreach.
 You’ll find your best sales managers in a different place than your best programmers, which means you need to diversify your sourcing approach.

 Employers need to identify the places in which they can find top talent, whether that be conferences, professional events, social media, or online forums.
 Once this is done, the focus can shift to strengthening relationships and networking with the right people.
 This enables employers to increase their pool of candidates, maximize brand awareness, and enhance their ability to attract talent in the future.